Porgy (play): History

 A descendant of Thomas Heyward, Jr., DuBose Heyward was from an old, white family in Charleston, South Carolina.
 In 1925, he published his first and best-regarded novel, Porgy, which was inspired by a news story and drawn from his sympathetic observations of African-American culture.
 The book was a best seller.
 Porgy was one of a number of works portraying black life written by white authors, but it was infused with human understanding at a time that such an approach was new.

 Heyward's wife, playwright Dorothy Heyward, roughed out a stage adaptation of the novel that persuaded her husband of the story's dramatic possibilities.
 They wrote the play together, strengthening the character of Bess, incorporating folk songs, and creating a more upbeat ending that shows Porgy following Bess to New York.

+In 1959, the year the Porgy and Bess film was released, Dorothy Heyward detailed her—and her husband's—respective contributions to the novel's stage adaptation: “I was recovering from my first Broadway play venture at the time ‘Porgy’ was published.
+I had had a rather rough experience with my ‘Nancy Ann,’ which was played by a great star of that period, Francine Larrimore, but which lasted only 40 performances.
+I still think it deserved a better fate.
+Anyway, I was not in good health, and I wasn’t supposed to be doing my work.
+But ‘Porgy’ seemed to me to have a stage potential.
+My husband was not especially theatrically minded at that time, being more concerned with novels and poetry.
+So, I worked on an adaptation secretly.
+This went on for about seven months.
+When I had finished the dramatizations, I read it to DuBose.
+He was surprised and amused.
+But he liked it except for certain passages.
+For example, he said the crap-shooting scene had an effeminate quality about it.
+He fixed that and some other portions, and we sent it off to New York as a co-authored play.
+The first three managements that read the script wanted it.
+The Theater Guild won out.”

 Just as the novel had been one of the first to regard African-American culture seriously, Porgy was the first authentic presentation of black culture on the Broadway stage.
 The Heywards insisted that an African-American cast perform the play, providing much-needed employment for black actors and offering white audiences a mature view of African-American life.
 DuBose Heyward credited the actors—many of whom had theater experience going back generations—as collaborators whose contributions transformed the drama on the stage.